RMerl/asuswrt-merlin/README-merlin.txt

 your flash memory.
 Make sure not to forget the trailing slash ad the end of the path.

+Note that the first time you use that option, you must tell the router to create the data file.
+Make sure you set "Create or reset data files" to "Yes".

-Also, Asuswrt-Merlin can now track your traffic on a per device (IP) basis, allowing you to monitor traffic history of individual computers.
+Also, Asuswrt-Merlin can track your traffic on a per device (IP) basis, allowing you to monitor traffic history of individual computers.
 To enable this, you must first set a custom location to store your traffic database (see above).
+Once again, you must also tell it to create the new data file, by enabling "Create or reset advanced data files".
 Once done, enable the Advanced Traffic Monitoring option.
 This will add three new entries to the Traffic Monitor page selector (on the Traffic Monitoring page).

 You can optionally specify which IP to monitor,